xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

 These settings enable the store administrator to adjust the permissions that vendor users should have with regard to the ratings and reviews given by customers to their products.
 (These settings do not, however, provide vendors with a permission to edit or delete their vendor rating).
 If the store administrator wishes to allow vendors to handle their own ratings and reviews by themselves, they need to make sure the respective options are enabled.

-## Product reviews: Customer experience
+## Product Reviews: Customer Experience

 With the addon "Product reviews" enabled in the store, customers can leave feedback about their experience purchasing items from a vendor by rating their order.